Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching

 Figure~\ref{fig:convergence} (right) shows similar convergence curves for hierarchical PMF \citep{gopalan2015scalable}, optimizing for both mean and variance targets provided by the user with $\discrepancy=(\hat{\E}[Y]-10)^2+(\hat{\V}[Y]-100)^2$, illustrating that the algorithm works for more complex MF models and discrepancies as well.
 Again we find the solution irrespective of the initial value (Table~\ref{tab:hpf_initializations} in the Appendix), but convergence is naturally slower due to higher dimensionality (2 more hyperparameters) and the hierarchical structure.
 The convergence of the optimizer is highly insensitive to the relative weighting of the two statistics, resulting only in minor speed differences (not shown here).

-Finally, the middle plot in Figure~\ref{fig:convergence} demonstrates the behavior of the algorithm for two PMF cases optimized for mean and variance, one with feasible and one with infeasible target moments.
+Finally, Figure~\ref{fig:convergence} (middle) demonstrates the behavior of the algorithm for two PMF cases optimized for mean and variance, one with feasible and one with infeasible target moments.
 Besides users specifying contradicting goals in the prior elicitation case, the latter case can also happen with the empirical Bayes scenario if the data does not exactly match the model.
-For PMF we must have $\var[Y_{ij}] = \E[Y_{ij}] + \epsilon(\lambda)$, with $\epsilon(\lambda) > 0$, and hence, the target $(\E^*, \V^*) = (100, 10)$ cannot be reached.
+For PMF we must have $\var[Y_{ij}] \ge \E[Y_{ij}]$ and hence here the target $(\text{E}^*, \text{V}^*) = (100, 10)$ cannot be reached.
 The algorithm correctly handles this, by converging to the border of the feasible region and returning a non-zero discrepancy, providing valuable feedback for the user on possible model mismatch or poorly specified targets.
 The weighting of the two statistics determines what kind of compromise the algorithm makes and allows freedom for the user to indicate e.g. reliability of their given targets.